rbocchinfuso/ssGiftRegistry/README.md

 Exhausted by spreadsheets, email and humans doing highly repetitive and easily automated work for which the computer was invented.

 #### How
-- Uses smartsheet api to clond individual gift registries from a gift registry gold copy
+- Uses smartsheet api to clone individual gift registries from a gift registry gold copy
 - Uses _peeps.txt (peeps.example)_ to create individual gift registries
 - Uses _user_sheet_map.csv (user_sheet_map.example)_ to map user sheets to sheet ids and urls